What Is the Difference Between IBS and IBD?

 What is IBD?

 Inflammatory bowel disease is an umbrella term for a group of conditions that involve inflammation of the digestive tract.
 Inflammatory bowel disease encompasses two distinct medical conditions: Crohn’s disease and ulcerative colitis.
-Both of these conditions occur when your digestive tract becomes inflamed and irritated, but the inflammation appears in different parts of the digestive tract.
+Both conditions occur when the digestive tract becomes inflamed and irritated, but the inflammation affects different parts of the tract.

 Crohn’s disease occurs when the lining of your digestive tract becomes inflamed, which can lead to inflammation of deep body tissues.
 Crohn’s disease can be extremely painful to the point of debilitation, and it can affect different regions of the intestines in different people.